Arduino MPU 6050 – Best IMU Sensor Tutorial

 //String portName = “COM4”; by String portName = “COM4”;.

 Now we can test the whole setup.
-First upload the arduino code (MPU6050_DMP6) through arduino.
-And please remember NOT to open the serial monitor.
-Next run the processing code (MPUTeapot) by pressing the button with the “play” symbol.
+First upload the Arduino code (MPU6050_DMP6) through Arduino and remember NOT to open the serial monitor.
+Next, run the processing code (MPUTeapot) by pressing the button with the “play” symbol.
 You will see a small plane like object.
-Wait for about 10 secs for the MPU 6050 values to get stabilized.
-After, which you can see the 3D model of your MPU 6050, which moves accordingly with the sensor.
-Now, check out the demo for the Arduino MPU 6050 3D model:
+Wait for about 10 seconds for the MPU 6050 values to stabilize.
+After which, you can see the 3D model of your MPU 6050, which moves in accordance with the sensor.
+Now, check out the demo for the Arduino MPU 6050 3D model!